arunnats/TAMATRIX/README.md

 ## KAMATRIX
 Fork of gomatrix by GeertJohan
 ### Installation
-Clone the Directory `git clone https://github.com/tellmeY18/KAMATRIX.git` build using `go build`
+Clone the Directory `git clone https://github.com/tellmeY18/KAMATRIX.git` and build using `go build`
 ### Usage
 After building the binary you can run `./KAMATRIX` from the Directory.
 ### License: